BuZZ-T/rusted-chromium/README.md

 ### rusted-chromium is not working anymore.
 I get a 410 Gone HTTP-Statuscode from a chrome API...

 The  [OmahaProxy](https://omahaproxy.appspot.com/), which API was used by rusted-chromium, has been switched off.
-Which version 0.1.0, rusted-chromium migrated to [ChromiumDash](https://chromiumdash.appspot.com/) and is functional again.
-But earlier versions, which version number "0.0.X" are not usable anymore.
+With version 0.1.0, rusted-chromium migrated to [ChromiumDash](https://chromiumdash.appspot.com/) and is functional again.
+But earlier versions, with version number "0.0.X" are not usable anymore.
 Be sure to install version 0.1.0 or later!

 ### What is new / has changed?